 “A concerted effort is underway to search for the remaining crew members... to locate and recover the entire crew,” Pentagon spokeswoman Sabrina Singh said.

-The Osprey is a multi-role military aircraft with tilt-rotor design and vertical take-off and landing capability.
+Osprey is a multi-role military aircraft, with a tilt-rotor design and the ability to take off and land vertically.
 Photo: AP

 Following the crash, the US military unit that owns the V-22 Osprey aircraft temporarily grounded its flights.
 However, the US military said other aircraft would resume flying after undergoing safety checks.

 Tokyo has expressed concerns about continuing Osprey flights.
-The deployment of the aircraft in Japan has been controversial, with critics arguing that its presence on the country's southwestern islands is prone to accidents.
+The deployment of the aircraft in Japan has been controversial, with critics saying its presence on the country's southwestern islands could lead to accidents.

-Japan is home to a large concentration of US military forces overseas, with the US's only forward-deployed aircraft carrier group, an Asian air transport hub, fighter squadrons and even a US Marine Corps expeditionary force.
+Japan is home to a large concentration of US military forces overseas, with America's only forward-deployed aircraft carrier group, an Asian air transport hub, fighter squadrons and even a US Marine Corps expeditionary force.

 Hoang Anh (according to Reuters, Kyodo, AP)